Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: From the Macroscopic to the Microscopic Description - Some Hints

 $dv$ is a (spatial) volume element of the system, and the integration is over the entire space $\Omega$ occupied by the system in question. $E$ and $F$ indicate the equilibrium state and the state to which a fluctuation has driven the system, respectively.
 Note that this probability distribution remains unaltered for flux-force transformations leaving invariant the entropy production.
 The expressions for the entropy production, in the collisional regime as well as in the turbulent regime, can be easily computed.
 Indeed, $\sigma$ for FTU-plasma in collisional regime may directly be obtained by the relation

 From Eq.~(\ref{Mm3}) we get

-with the conformal scalar $\phi$ solution of Eq.~(\ref{TPT1}) and satisfying the boundary condition illustrated in Fig.~\ref{fig_BC1}.
+with the conformal scalar $\phi$ solution of Eq.~(\ref{TPT15}) and satisfying the boundary condition illustrated in Fig.~\ref{fig_BC1}.
 Fig.~\ref{fig_entropy_coll} plots the entropy production of the FTU-plasma in collisional regime in coordinates ($x,z$).

-The entropy production in the turbulent region, can easily be obtained by recalling the relation
+The entropy production in the turbulent region can easily be obtained by recalling the relation

 with $\sigma_L$ solution of Eq.~(\ref{T7}).
-The entropy production of the FTU-plasma in turbulent regime is shown in Fig.~\ref{fig_entropy_turb}.
+The entropy production of the FTU-plasma in a turbulent regime is shown in Fig.~\ref{fig_entropy_turb}.

 Knowing the expression of entropic production, we find the probability of a fluctuation for plasma in the collisional and in turbulent regimes by using Eq.~(\ref{Mm2}) .
-The determination of the probability of a fluctuation allows to perform investigations at microscopic level.
+The determination of the probability of a fluctuation allows for performing investigations at a microscopic level.